yuzhoumo/blog/content/about/index.md

 our digitized world, public understanding of the software we depend on is crucial for a free and open society.
 I'm curious about the systems that make the world tick and always open to hear others' perspectives.
-Feel free to conact me via any of the methods below.
+Feel free to contact me via any of the methods below.

 This website is primarily a place for me to organize my thoughts and share what I'm working on.
 If you'd like, take a look at my blog and maybe you'll